 Most often, I'll serve chana dal with:

-- Flatbreads (these quinoa flatbreads are awesome or you can try my gluten-free naan)
+- Flatbreads (the quinoa flatbreads included in this recipe are awesome, or you can try my gluten-free naan)

 Ingredients